-Contributor: written by Life Healing Center clinical content team member Hugh C. McBride.
+Contributor: Life Healing Center clinical content team member Hugh C. McBride.

 In Twelve Steps and Twelve Traditions (which is commonly referred to as “The Big Book” of Alcoholics Anonymous), AA co-founder Bill W. writes that Step 8 is when “we go out to our fellows and repair the damage done in the past.
 We attempt to sweep away the debris which has accumulated out of our effort to live on self-will and run the show ourselves.
 If we haven’t the will to do this, we ask until it comes.”

 On its face, Step 8 appears to be, if not simple, at least straightforward.
 First, the individual in recovery makes a list of all the people who he or she had harmed as a result of his or her addiction.
 This harkens back to Step 4, which involves making a searching and fearless moral inventory of oneself.

 While Steps 4 and 8 both require the individual in recovery to look both inward and outward, the emphasis in Step 4 is much more of an introspective endeavor, while Step 8 demands an external focus on the many ways that one’s actions may have negatively impacted others.

 Make Amends to Them All in Step 8

 Where Step 8 gets a bit trickier is in the final clause, “and became willing to make amends to them all.”
 Embracing the power and limitations of these words is central to understanding the essential demand of this step: that the recovering individual truly focus on those who he or she has harmed.

 Bill W. also addressed this in Twelve Steps and Twelve Traditions.
 “The moment we ponder a twisted and broken relationship with another person, our emotions go on the defensive.
 To escape looking at the wrongs we have done another, we resentfully focus on the wrong he has done us.